-- If you are finished creating this segment, click Save. - To add another criterion to the segment, continue this procedure.

-- To add another criterion that qualifies a visitor for this segment, select a category name from the drop-down list to the right (in the same row) of the criterion that you just added, and click Include Others. - To add more restrictions to the segment, select a category name from the dropdown list under (in the next row) the criterion that you just added, and click Restrict Further.
+- 6. Do one of the following: - If you are finished creating this segment, click Save. - To add another criterion to the segment, continue this procedure. - 7.
+Do one of the following: - To add another criterion that qualifies a visitor for this segment, select a category name from the drop-down list to the right (in the same row) of the criterion that you just added, and click Include Others. - To add more restrictions to the segment, select a category name from the dropdown list under (in the next row) the criterion that you just added, and click Restrict Further.

-- If you selected a visitor attribute category, go back to step 2 of this procedure. - If you selected a history definition category, go to Step 3: Create Segment Filtering Criteria with History Definitions. - If you selected Shopping Cart, go to Step 4: Define the Segment with Shopping Cart Criteria.
+- 8. Do one of the following: - If you selected a visitor attribute category, go back to step 2 of this procedure. - If you selected a history definition category, go to Step 3: Create Segment Filtering Criteria with History Definitions. - If you selected Shopping Cart, go to Step 4: Define the Segment with Shopping Cart Criteria.